Snake Removal in Brevard and Indian River Counties

-While we live in Florida, and snakes are virtually EVERYWHERE!
+Looking for professional snake removal services?
+Living in Florida, snakes are virtually EVERYWHERE!
 However only 6 of the 44 known species that live in Florida are actually venomous.

-A snake can still bite for HOURS after the head has been cut off, if you ever decapitate a snake (which we promote humanely relocating), always bury the head at least 6 inches in the ground to prevent yourself, a family member or pet from getting bit.
+Did you know that a snake can still bite after its head has been cut off, if you ever decapitate a snake (which we promote humanely relocating), always bury the head at least 6 inches in the ground to prevent yourself, a family member or pet from getting bit.

 While they’re called “Rat Snakes” for the obvious reason, an adult rat snake can only consume on average 1 rat per week.
-Many people feel having rat snakes and cats around their property is enough to control rodent population, which isn’t enough.
+Many people feel having rat snakes and cats around their property is enough to control rodent population, which isn’t enough but is a tremendous help in keeping nuisance rodent populations down.

 Common Snakes in Central Florida: